bennylope/bennylope.github.com/_posts/2017-01-30-freelance-resources.md

 #### Tropical MBA

 The [Tropical MBA](http://www.tropicalmba.com/) is a hit or miss podcast if you're looking for material relevant to freelancing.
-It's core audience is location independent (think a beach in Southeast Asia) entrepreneurs building product businesses.
+Its core audience is location independent entrepreneurs building product businesses (e.g. working from a beach in Southeast Asia selling cat condos on the Internet).
 That said there's a reasonable degree of overlap if you pick your episodes, and it's one of the best produced podcasts I've listened to.
 That sounds like such a superficial compliment but there's a small joy in hearing the back and forth move smoothly like a practiced ballet.